franleplant/nosleepjavascript-blog/content/blog/package-react-components/index.md

-If you have Webpack configured correctly to create chunks that can be dynamically loaded, this is called `Code Splitting`, then `module` will be an independent file lazy loaded, only and when its needed.
+If you have Webpack configured correctly to create chunks that can be dynamically loaded, this is called `Code Splitting`, then `module` will be an independent file lazy loaded, only when it is needed.

 Latest version of Webpack make this configuration almost trivial, check out their [docs][110].